bkesterJP/content-ops-starter-jp2/content/pages/index.md

         text: >
-          Above is a no code data management platform that abstracts away traditional database and logic layers so product managers can build working prototype software in about a day.
+          Above is a no code data management platform that abstracts away traditional database and logic layers so product managers can build working prototype products in about a day, and quickly connect them to a variety of systems and data sources.

           Massive product still in moonlight development.